Electrocution And Electrical Accidents

 Because the damage can be so severe, electrical accident survivors face a long road to recovery.
 They are often overwhelmed by medical expenses, the cost of future medical care and missed work.
 They wonder where they will get the resources to move forward with their lives.

-At Butler Viadro, LLP, we have those resources.
+At Viadro Law, LLP, we have those resources.
 Our Oakland lawyers for electrical accidents and burns have what it takes to pursue shock injury cases fully in California courts, obtaining full and fair compensation for our clients.

 Our goal is to get you the compensation you deserve so that you can support your family and regain your health.

 Are You Suffering From Electrical Accident Burn Injuries?